rails/rails/actioncable/README.md

   "web_notifications_#{current_user.id}", { title: 'New things!', body: 'All the news that is fit to print' }
 ```

-The `ActionCable.server.broadcast` call places a message in the Action Cable pubsub queue under a separate broadcasting name for each user.
+The `ActionCable.server.broadcast` call places a message in the Action Cable Pub/Sub queue under a separate broadcasting name for each user.
 For a user with an ID of 1, the broadcasting name would be `web_notifications_1`.
 The channel has been instructed to stream everything that arrives at `web_notifications_1` directly to the client by invoking the
 `#received(data)` callback.
-The data is the hash sent as the second parameter to the server-side broadcast call, JSON encoded for the trip
+The hash of the data is sent as the second parameter to the server-side broadcast call, for the trip
-across the wire, and unpacked for the data argument arriving to `#received`.
+across the wire it is encoded in JSON, and unpacked for the data argument arriving to `#received`.

 ### Passing Parameters to Channel